The Zacks Rank Explained: How to Find Strong Buy Basic Materials Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Celanese (CE), which was added to the Zacks Rank #1 list on April 28, 2021.

-Texas-based Celanese Corporation is a global hybrid chemical company.
-The company produces chemical substances and materials.
-About 95% of Celanese's products rank either first or second in their respective markets, based on market shares.

-For fiscal 2021, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.96 to $12.86 per share.
-CE boasts an average earnings surprise of 17.8%.
+For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $6.22 to $10.97 per share.
+NUE boasts an average earnings surprise of 46.2%.

-Earnings are forecasted to see growth of 68.3% for the current fiscal year, and sales are expected to increase 23.3%.
+Analysts are expecting earnings to grow 228.4% for the current fiscal year, with revenue forecasted to rise 44.6%.

-Even more impressive, CE has gained in value over the past four weeks, up 10.9% compared to the S&P 500's gain of 2.3%.
+Even more impressive, NUE has gained in value over the past four weeks, up 20.2% compared to the S&P 500's gain of 3.2%.

 Bottom Line